-Meeting Point: To be confirmed.
-Please meet your group leaders at the Novotel Paris Roissy CDG Convention at 10.00am.
+Meeting Point: Please meet your group leaders at the Novotel Paris Roissy CDG Convention at 10.00am.

 This morning we drive from Paris to the historic city of Rouen, where we begin our exploration of the gardens, landscapes, great houses, villages and historic monuments of Northern France.